BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-10-24-britta-rude-research.md

 ## Policy Briefs

-- "A Forest's Worth: Policy options for a sustainable and inclusive forest economy in Paraguay" (forthcoming), joint work with [The World Bank](https://www.worldbank.org/en/topic/forests).
+- World Bank.
+2020.
+A Forest’s Worth : Policy Options for a Sustainable and Inclusive Forest Economy in Paraguay.
+Country Forest Note;.
+World Bank, Washington, DC. © World Bank. [https://openknowledge.worldbank.org/handle/10986/34988](https://openknowledge.worldbank.org/handle/10986/34988) License: CC BY 3.0 IGO.

 - Britta Rude, 2021.
 "The effects of Covid-19: Applying a gender and migration lense to the employment structure in Germany" (forthcoming), ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, January